Damntoochill/Internship/Remaining_Useful_Life_Prediction/readme.md

   Uses Convolutional Neural Network and Recurrence Plots for the classification of Remaining Useful Life.

 ### RUL_Classification.ipynb
-  Uses Support Vector Classifier, XGBoost and LSTM for classification of Remining Useful Life.
+  Uses Support Vector Classifier, XGBoost and LSTM for classification of Remaining Useful Life.

 ### RUL_LSTM.ipynb
   Uses LSTM network for the prediction of Remaining Useful Life.